fazo96/ipfs-boards/README.md

 # IPFS Boards

-The easy to use Discussion Board platform that runs in modern web browsers, and requires no servers.
+The easy to use Discussion Board platform that runs in modern web browsers but requires _no servers_ and _no external applications_ to work.

 ![Board view screenshot](https://ipfs.pics/ipfs/QmezECALggzJLK89j4hhDVPwVv5gzmZMLbYi8zbjpXWvVH)